osushinekotan/bigquery-fastapi-mcp/README.md

-# BigQuery FastAPI MCP
+# BigQuery & Tavily FastAPI MCP

-A lightweight, secure API & MCP for accessing and querying Google BigQuery datasets
+A lightweight, secure API & MCP for accessing and querying Google BigQuery datasets and Tavily search

 ## FastAPI